 It would be fascinating to observe how many users have several accounts and whether this would put enough pressure on Facebook to merge them.
 Only pages, not tabs, may be combined, which is a pain when you have good reworkable content on both.

-Pros to Merge Two Facebook Groups
+Pros of Merge Two Facebook Groups

 Consistency: Combining your online presence on Facebook has the main advantage of creating a single destination for your clients to interact with your company and obtain information.
 Having your contact information, location, promotions, updates, images, events, and more all on one page provides a convenient way for any current or potential customer to stay up to speed on what's going on at your business.